WVUHPC/2019-Intro-HPC/_episodes/02-shell.md

 In fact, there are hundreds of commands, most of them with a variety of options that change the behavior of the original command.
-You can feel bewildered t first by a large number of existing commands, but in fact most of the time you will be using a very little number of them.
+You can feel bewildered at first by a large number of existing commands, but in fact most of the time you will be using a very small number of them.
 Learning those will speed up your learning curve.

 Another very simple command that is very useful in HPC is `date`.